Jac0912/Note/Toefl/sentence.md

 	- It is reasonable to assume that + 句子
 		- It is reasonable to assume that artificial intelligence will transform many industries in the future.
 		- It is reasonable to assume that more jobs will be taken over by robots in coming years.
+	- It is universally accepted that + 句子
+		- It is universally accepted that reading is one of the most effective ways to acquire knowledge.
+		- It is universally accepted that protecting the environment is everyone's responsibility.
 5. 假设、条件
 	- If it were not for + 名词/代词 + , + 句子
 		- If it were not for internet, accessing information **would** become much more difficult.